makkus/freckles/freckles/doc/frecklets/evolution.md

 Every variable we want to ask the user needs to be present as key under the ``args`` section, and also at least once somewhere in ``frecklets``.
 If the former is not the case, *freckles* will use a default argument spec (a required item, non-empty).
 If the latter is not the case, *freckles* will just ignore it.

-!!! note
+---

+**Note**:

 Internally, *freckles* uses the [Cerberus](https://docs.python-cerberus.org) and [Click](https://click.pocoo.org/) Python libraries to validate the arguments, as well as create the command-line interface for ``frecklecute``.
 The configuration under the ``args`` key is forwared more or less unchanged to those libraries (details [here](https://TODO)), so please peruse their respective documentation for details if necessary.

+---

-Note how we use ``required: no`` for our ``uid`` value.
+Notice how we use ``required: no`` for our ``uid`` value.
 This is a good way to specify optional arguments.
 If a 'none' value or empty string is passed to a key in a dict, it won't be forwarded to the child *frecklet* that is called.
 Also, we have specified the type of the argument as an integer under ``args``.
 This causes the variable to be validated, and if successful, converted into the proper type.

 Let's see what ``frecklecute`` makes of this: